-The Group has a long-standing relationship with its strategic investor Nukem Isotopes GmbH ("Nukem"), a leading global supplier of 129Xe, the isotope of xenon which is provided to the various gas blenders that in turn supply gas to the Group.
-It has a supply agreement with Nukem for 129Xe.
+The Group has a long-standing relationship with its strategic investor Nukem Isotopes GmbH ("Nukem"), a leading global supplier of Xe, the isotope of xenon which is provided to the various gas blenders that in turn supply gas to the Group.
+It has a supply agreement with Nukem for Xe.

-In June 2020 the Group signed an agreement with Linde Gas North America LLC ("Linde"), in relation to the supply of the Group's drug product, a 129Xenon gas blend.
-This agreement contains provision for the supply of bulk 129Xe to be manufactured into the Active Pharmaceutical Product (API), 129Xe, and for the blending, packaging, and distribution of its drug product under GMP.
+In June 2020 the Group signed an agreement with Linde Gas North America LLC ("Linde"), in relation to the supply of the Group's drug product, a Xenon gas blend.
+This agreement contains provision for the supply of bulk Xe to be manufactured into the Active Pharmaceutical Product (API), Xe, and for the blending, packaging, and distribution of its drug product under GMP.
+On 28 December 2022, the Group signed an amended agreement with Linde, which modified some commercial terms and limited the agreement to the blending packaging and distribution of it drug product under GMP.